Plumas Lake Elementary School District

 title

-The CAASPP system is a comprehensive standards-based educational assessment system for all students.
+The California Assessment of Student Performance and Progress (CAASPP) system is a comprehensive standards-based educational assessment system for all students.
 The expectation is that all students will be taught using curriculum alligned with the Common Core standards as defined by the state of California.
-Schools staff will ensure appropriate formative assessments to guide instructional and planning decisions in order for students to experience success on the summative measure each Spring.
+School staff will ensure appropriate formative assessments to guide instructional and planning decisions in order for students to experience success on the summative measure each Spring.

 Smarter Balanced Summative Assessment